-Lease receivables and lease liabilities are measured at the present value of lease payments expected to be received or paid during the lease term using the Airport's incremental borrowing rate based on interest rates that are stated in 2021-2022 Airport Revenue Bond Issuances.
+Lease receivables and lease liabilities are measured at the present value of lease payments expected to be received or paid during the lease term using the Airport's incremental borrowing rate based on General Airport Revenue Bond issuances, unless explicitly stated in the agreement.
 These rates are used as they best reflect the borrowing rates of the Airport, and rates that would be charged to tenants during the lease terms.
 Variable payments that are based on future performance of the lessee or usage of the underlying assets are not included in the measurement of the lease receivables or lease liabilities.
-DEN monitors changes in lease terms and circumstances and remeasures lease receivables and lease liabilities if certain changes occur that are expected to significantly affect the carrying amount of the Lease Receivable or Lease Liability.
+The Airport monitors changes in lease terms and circumstances and remeasures lease receivables and lease liabilities if certain changes occur that are expected to significantly affect the carrying amount of the Lease Receivable or Lease Liability.